Indiana Water Quality at a Glance

 Lead Service Lines

-Source: Legacy water infrastructure with lead pipes installed decades ago, particularly in older communities and neighborhoods throughout Indiana
+Source: Legacy water infrastructure with lead pipes installed decades ago, particularly in older communities and neighbourhoods throughout Indiana

-Health Effects: Irreversible harm to brain development in children, cardiovascular effects, kidney damage, and neurological impacts from prolonged exposure to lead contamination
+Health Effects: Irreversible harm to brain development in children, cardiovascular effects, kidney damage, and neurological impacts from prolonged lead exposure.
+There is no safe level of lead in children’s blood.

 Please read – our information